-Hyperboloidal circles: $ds^2 = K^2(dr^2 + \sinh^2 r d\theta^2)$.
-Radius from O to r is $\int_0^r K d\tilde{r} = Kr \equiv R$.
-Circ. at $$r$$ is $\int_0^{2\pi} K \sinh r \, d\theta = 2\pi K \sinh r$.
-Ratio is $2\pi \frac{K \sinh r}{Kr} = 2\pi \frac{\sinh(R/K)}{R/K} > 2\pi$.
-Moreover, the ratios increasingly deviate from the flat one as R/K grows.
-By considering small circles (or triangles) we can define the curvature at each point of a two-dimensional space.
+Similarly, one can find the curvature from looking at the defects of small triangles.
+I omit details.
 Now consider a surface embedded in three-dimensional Euclidean space, with the distance function induced by the 3D geometry (i.e., distances measured by a tape measure along the shortest path on the surface).
 It has at each point a curvature defined as we just discussed; this number is called its intrinsic curvature.
 The curvature is determined by how the surface is embedded into 3-space, but not conversely; for instance, a cylinder is flat, as far as small circles and triangles are concerned, although it has an extrinsic curvature that describes how it is rolled up.
-For more detail see the end of Appendix A, or Part I of Differential Geometry and Relativity Theory by R. L. Faber.
-Briefly, the extrinsic curvature is characterized by two numbers associated with the curvatures (reciprocals of the "radii of curvature") of two orthogonal curves through the point; the intrinsic curvature is their product.
-For the cylinder one of these principal curvatures is 0, so the intrinsic curvature is positive; but the same product could arise from unequal curvatures of the same sign.
-Now the big point: Are there surfaces of constant, negative curvature embedded in Euclidean \mathbb{R}^3 ?
+For more detail see the end of Appendix A, or Part I of Differential Geometry and Relativity Theory by R. L. Faber, or Elementary Differential Geometry by Barrett O'Neill.
+Briefly, the extrinsic curvature is characterized by two numbers associated with the curvatures (in fact, reciprocals of the "radii of curvature") of two orthogonal curves through the point; the intrinsic curvature is their product.
+(These numbers are the eigenvalues of a particular $2 \times 2$ matrix associated with the point, and the intrinsic curvature is its determinant.)
+For the cylinder one of these principal curvatures is 0, so the intrinsic curvature is, too.
+For a sphere the principal curvatures are equal (to 1/K), so the intrinsic curvature is positive; but the same product could arise from unequal curvatures of the same sign (think of a football).
+Now the big point: Are there surfaces of constant, negative curvature embedded in Euclidean $\mathbb{R}^3$ ?
 Yes, as mentioned on pp. 295-296, Beltrami's pseudosphere is a trumpet-shaped surface obtained by revolving a curve called a tractrix about its axis.
 (The equation of the tractrix is $$y = a \ln \frac{a + \sqrt{a^2 - x^2}}{x} - \sqrt{a^2 - x^2}$$ .